 The “relevant transaction” and “employment” requirements

-The “relevant transaction” is a similar transaction as is referred to in the Disguised Remuneration legislation i.e. whereby a transaction is made benefitting an employee or participant in the Close Company.
+The “relevant transaction” is a similar transaction as is referred to in the disguised remuneration legislation i.e. whereby a transaction is made benefiting an employee or participant in the close company.

 For such participants there is the question of employment, which is satisfied by their position within the company as director within a specified period of time preceding the relevant transaction.
 It is this question of “employment” which has led to the legal amendments to prevent owner-managers of SMEs seeking to rely on their status as non-employee to avoid the charge to income tax on earnings.